aida-ugent/dnb-autodj/README.md

 # Auto-DJ
 This repository contains the source code of the automatic DJ system developed by Len Vande Veire, under the supervision of prof. Tijl De Bie.
 It has been designed for Drum and Bass music, a sub-genre of Electronic Dance Music.

-The system is described in more detail in the paper _Vande Veire, Len and De Bie, Tijl, "From raw audio to a seamless mix: an artificial intelligence approach to creating an automated DJ system, 2018_.
+The system is described in more detail in the paper _Vande Veire, Len and De Bie, Tijl, "From raw audio to a seamless mix: an artificial intelligence approach to creating an automated DJ system (2018)_.

 ## Installing dependencies